aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 ![todo:image_alt_text](http://i.imgur.com/E6pUvGD.jpg)
 ### **Exporting to XML Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToXML-ExportToXML.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToXML-ExportToXML.java" >}}
 ## **Exporting Diagrams to Image File Formats**
 This article explains how to export a Microsoft Visio diagram to an image using [Aspose.Diagram for Java](https://products.aspose.com/diagram/java) API.